 You can remove the most obvious water from your AirPods with a Microfiber cloth or a paper towel.
 Avoid using something thin like tissue or cloth with little pieces that can get stuck in the nooks and crannies.

-Speaking of nooks and crannies, a cotton swab would be a good choice for getting water out of the little cracks that a cloth will not be able to easily reach.
-Just make sure you aren't using some type of small object that could damage your headphones even worse than the water did.
+Speaking of nooks and crannies, a cotton swab would be a good choice for getting water out of the little cracks that a cloth cannot easily reach.

 Just make sure that if you're using the rice method, you've gotten rid of the more accessible moisture with a cloth first.
 You don't want the rice getting wet and sticky and mixing into the headphone cracks.

 If you have a spot where they can get a bit of sun to help them to dry naturally, even better.
-You will want to let them dry for 12-24 hours before seeing if they have work or not.
+You will want to let them dry for 12-24 hours before seeing if they have worked or not.

 Don't be hasty!
-Don't try to turn them on within the first 12 hours of them being exposed to water.
+Don't try turning them on within the first 12 hours of being exposed to water.
 You may find that they work after a few hours, but your chances of not damaging them will increase if you use the art of patience.

-Throwing your AirPods in the washer by mistake may sound like doom and good can soon follow, but I've seen a lot of good results from other people who had the same plight when I first threw my headphones in the washing machine by mistake.
+Throwing your AirPods in the washer by mistake may sound like doom and gloom can soon follow, but I've seen a lot of good results from other people who had the same plight when I first threw my headphones in the washing machine by mistake.

 If your AirPods are covered by AppleCare+ for Headphones, you can pay a service fee per incident of $29 (each incident).
 AppleCare+ users get up to 2 incidents of accidental damage protection every 12 months.

-The dryer cycle is still risky, but less so than the washer cycle, so your headphones will likely be fine if they survived the water first.
+The dryer cycle is still risky, but less so than the washer cycle, so your headphones will likely be fine if they survive the water first.
 The many wet clothes that are drying along with your AirPods are protecting them in a way.

 Related Post: Some Of The Best Ear Protection for Musicians

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.